Franklin Park (Boston): Athletic areas

 Franklin Park contains the eighteen-hole William J. Devine Memorial Golf Course (the second oldest public course in the nation) as well as tennis courts, baseball fields, and several basketball courts.
-The Boston Rugby Football Club (Boston RFC) plays their matches at the park.
+It also contains White Stadium, which is planned to be renovated into a 11,000-seat soccer venue for Boston Legacy FC of the National Women's Soccer League.
 There are large open areas used for lacrosse and soccer.
 One area of the park is used for cricket on Sunday afternoons.
 The park is a famed cross country course, hosting a number of high school and collegiate meets throughout the year.
 Franklin Park is home to the Massachusetts All-States Meet as well as the NCAA Northeast Regional Championship every other year (alternating with Van Cortlandt Park in New York City).
 The park includes courses for 3000 meters, 5000 meters, 6000 meters, 8000 meters and 10000 meters.
 Franklin Park also won the honor of hosting the IAAF World Cross Country Championships in 1992, as a special 12.5 kilometer course was used for competition.
 Each course includes variants of 3 major loops, the stadium loop, the Bear Cage hill loop, and the wilderness loop.
 The stadium loop simply goes around the back of White Stadium, while the Bear Cage loop climbs the fairly significant Bear Cage Hill.
 The wilderness loop crosses into the wooded area of the park and follows a twisting path through the trees.
 There are many concerns regarding continued use of the park as a racing facility, including erosion and disturbances of residents who wish to use the park for walks or peaceful bike rides.
 As races are hosted almost every Saturday (and a good number of Sundays) this issue will continue to be controversial.